The real-life events behind ITV’s true crime drama White House Farm

 When did the police suspect Jeremy Bamber?

-Questions had been additionally requested about Jeremy, then 24 years outdated, who acted unusually on the twin boys’ funeral, his behaviour veering between hysterical to smiling and joking round.
+Questions have been additionally requested about Jeremy, then 24 years previous, who acted unusually on the twin boys’ funeral, his behaviour veering between hysterical to smiling and joking round.
 He additionally started promoting off his household’s possessions and reserving holidays with pals.

 Why did the police arrest Jeremy Bamber?

-There have been cumulative items of proof in opposition to Bamber: a fingerprint of his discovered on the rifle, and a silencer present in the home with pink paint and blood on it.
-If the silencer had been on the rifle on the time of the murders, forensic exams confirmed that it will have been too lengthy for Sheila to kill herself.
+There have been cumulative items of proof in opposition to Bamber: a fingerprint of his discovered on the rifle, and a silencer present in the home with purple paint and blood on it.
+If the silencer had been on the rifle on the time of the murders, forensic assessments confirmed that it could have been too lengthy for Sheila to kill herself.

 Did Jeremy Bamber homicide his household?